Azerbaijani oil prices continue to rise

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $63.12 per barrel on Apr.14, having grown by $2.66 compared to the previous price.
+The price of URALS with shipment from the port reached $63.74 per barrel on Apr.19, having grown by 40 cents compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $65.67 per barrel, up by $2.58 compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $66.26 per barrel, up by 35 cents compared to the previous price.